Footeo/mosaic-grade-checkup/README.md

 To use mosiac grade checkup:
 1. You must have Python installed (at least 3.7.3).
-2. You must install the selenium web driver using Python installer.
+2. You must install the selenium web driver library using Python installer.
 You can use the command below to install it.
 `python -m pip install selenium`
 3. You must install chromium web driver which can be found here (any version should work).
 `https://chromedriver.chromium.org/downloads`